ClickerMonkey/deps/README.md

     },
   })

+  // Invoke global function
+  deps.Invoke(func(port Port, param Param[string]) {
+    // do stuff with port.
+    // param was dynamically created by an instance of its type, great for generics })

   // A child scope from Global
   s := deps.New()
   env, _ := deps.Get[Env]() // get env from global scope